brtrdkeller/Assistance-UNSSC-courses/index.md

 # Technical Assistance UNSSC

+Moddle is a learning platform which is taking care about digital accessibility.
+UNSSC is asking to test a basic navigation.

+UNSCC create some development over the Moddle platform.
+They want us to test especially this specifics development.

+## Goals

+1. Find the critical Issues
+2. Find the more valuable Issues
+3. Communicate on the main recommandation

 ## Tree Structure

 ### Login

- 1. Home Page (Redirect to different courses platfom)
+ 1. Home Page (Redirect to different courses platform)
  2. Login (Login Form)
  3. Password forgotten (Form)

 ### Courses

- 1. Dashboard
+ 1. Dashboard or My Learning
  2. Course Catalogue (Landing page of a search)
  3. Course Unit (Called "Best Value Unit")